South Korean leader lands in Japan for first visit in 12 years for fence-mending summit - KTVZ

 Japan’s Chief Cabinet Secretary Hirokazu Matsuno condemned the latest launch, calling it a “reckless act” that “threatens the peace and security of our country, the region, and the international community.”

-The summit between Yoon and Japanese Prime Minister Fumio Kishida is a crucial step to mend frayed ties after decades of disputes and mistrust between two crucial US allies in Asia.
+The summit between Yoon and Japanese Prime Minister Fumio Kishida is a crucial step to mend frayed ties after decades of disputes and mistrust dogged the two crucial US allies in Asia.

 Yoon’s office has hailed it “an important milestone” in the development of bilateral relations.